 Contents of this Practice Direction

-1 A Master or District Judge may refer to a judge any matter which he thinks should properly be decided by a judge, and the judge may either dispose of the matter or refer it back to the Master or District Judge.
+1. Masters or District Judges may refer to a judge of a higher level any matter which they think should properly be decided by that judge, and that judge may either dispose of the matter or refer it back to the Master or District Judge.”